 7. Sound input and output

-If you have hooked up several audio input and output devices to your PC – a pair of headphones and a set of speakers, for example – you might find that your chosen option has been disregarded for the other device.
+If you have hooked up several audio input and output devices to your PC – a pair of headphones and a set of speakers, for example – you might find that your chosen option has been disregarded for the other device and that you have to perform a fix after updating Windows 10 to change it back.

-To change it back, open the Settings app and click System > Sound.
+To do this, open the Settings app and click System > Sound.
 Choose your desired input and output devices from the drop-down menus.
 If they do not appear, click 'Manage sound devices' and see if they have been disabled.
 If they have, click them, then click 'Enable'.
 Now go back and set them as your input/output devices.

 8. Network settings